Dzong Monastery

 The Temple

-The main temple of Dzong Monastery is two-storeyed and has an eight-pillar assembly hall on the ground floor.
-Its architecture has been restored in recent years with funds from the US Ambassadors Fund for Cultural Preservation.
-The veranda, the assembly hall, and a painted offering room preserve murals of different time periods.
+The main temple of Dzong Monastery is two-storeyed and has an eight-pillared assembly hall on the ground floor.
+Its architecture has been restored in recent years with funding from the US Ambassadors Fund for Cultural Preservation.
+The veranda, the assembly hall, and a painted offering room preserve murals from different periods.
 Dzong also houses a major collection of portable heritage, which was documented in 2019.

 Its Murals

-The original murals preserved in the assembly hall compare well to the murals in Gönpa Gang, which support a late 17th-century date.
+The original murals in the assembly hall compare well with those in Gönpa Gang, supporting a late 17th-century date.
 Subsequently, the monument and its murals were restored multiple times, as is apparent from both the architecture and the different paint layers in the assembly hall.

-The murals feature large central deities surrounded by a dense array of secondary ones.
-Of these, the original paint layer is preserved only in some sections.
+The murals feature large central deities surrounded by a dense array of secondary figures.
+In some sections, the original paint layer is preserved.
 Most main figures have been repainted over time, likely following the original.
-Overall, the murals of the assembly hall are a patchwork of different paint layers applied during several historical renovations.
-There are also minor sections in which the murals have been lost altogether.
-These will be repainted in the course of the restoration as this will not alter the overall patchwork impression of the walls.
+Overall, the murals of the assembly hall are a patchwork of paint layers applied during several historical renovations.
+There are also minor sections where the murals have been lost altogether.
+These were repainted during the restoration.

-The four images below show one of the main deities of each wall, starting with the left-side wall and continuing clockwise.
+The four images below show one main deity for each wall, starting with the left-hand wall and continuing clockwise.
 They depict Ṣaḍakṣara Lokeśvara, Vairocana, Amoghasiddhi, and Pañjara Mahākāla.
-They have been photographed in spring 2025 after their cleaning.
+They were photographed in spring 2025 after their cleaning.

-The murals feature large central deities surrounded by a dense array of secondary ones.
-Of these, the original paint layer is preserved only in some sections.
+The murals feature large central deities surrounded by a dense array of secondary figures.
+In some sections, the original paint layer is preserved.
 Most main figures have been repainted over time, likely following the original.
-Overall, the murals of the assembly hall are a patchwork of different paint layers applied during several historical renovations.
-There are also minor sections in which the murals have been lost altogether.
-These will be repainted in the course of the restoration as this will not alter the overall patchwork impression of the walls.
+Overall, the murals of the assembly hall are a patchwork of paint layers applied during several historical renovations.
+There are also minor sections where the murals have been lost altogether.
+These were repainted during the restoration.

-The four images below show one of the main deities of each wall, starting with the left-side wall and continuing clockwise.
+The four images below show one main deity for each wall, starting with the left-hand wall and continuing clockwise.
 They depict Ṣaḍakṣara Lokeśvara, Vairocana, Amoghasiddhi, and Pañjara Mahākāla.
-They have been photographed in spring 2025 after their cleaning.
+They were photographed in spring 2025 after their cleaning.